lee-zhg/intro-appid/README.md

     ![alt text](images/appid6.png)

-1. Your unique `Callback URL` is the combination of
+1. Your unique `Callback URL` is the combination of the following 3 strings

     * String `https://`
     * `hostname` identified in the previous steps.